Cirkit Designer Logo

 Important Considerations and Best Practices

-• Voltage Compatibility: Ensure the voltage levels of the connected devices fall within the supported range of the module.
+• Voltage Compatibility: Ensure that the voltage levels on the HV and LV sides are within the module's supported range.

 Example: Connecting to an Arduino UNO

-The following example demonstrates how to use the Logic Level Shifter Converter Module to interface a 3.3V sensor with a 5V Arduino UNO.
+Below is an example of using the Logic Level Shifter Converter Module to interface a 3.3V sensor with a 5V Arduino UNO.

 Circuit Diagram

-• TXO1: Connect to the sensor's data pin.
+• LV1: Connect to the sensor's data pin.

 Arduino Code Example